 As I edge closer to the one-year mark of my leaving, and thus closer to the inevitable divorce proceedings to come in 2022, processing all of the convoluted and challenging emotions that come along with that, I’ve been having a lot of hard thoughts about it all.
 A lot of self doubt, fear, insecurity, sadness, and more.
 The relationship nightmares have been coming back in big waves too.
 But it’s not all bad…

 Truth is, that since leaving I’ve been able to be myself more than I ever have before.
 I feel like I have the right amount of space to myself, and I’ve finally been able to embrace myself as an aromantic person.
 I’m also experiencing a vast array of deeply fulfilling friendships and relationships that I simply couldn’t until now.
 Over the last several months I’ve been able to reconnect with my best friend, Kate, who I’m now enjoying an incredibly happy and intimate datefriendship with.
-I’m also still dating both my kitten and Verne, having celebrated my one-year anniversaries with them both this past spring, and I’ve found a few other partners now too!
+I’m also still dating Verne having celebrated my one-year anniversary with them this past spring, and I’ve found a few other partners now too!

-First, there’s my girlfriend, petal, who kitten and I are in a triad with.
-Then there’s Max, who’ve I’ve had a major crush on for years and excitedly started dating in September.
+First, there’s my girlfriend, BB, and my partner Queer Prairie Kitten, who’ve I’ve had a major crush on for years and excitedly started dating in September.
 And most recently, fuckmeat and I decided to make it official as partners too!
 Plus I’m hosting exciting sex parties on the regular now.
 All without any of the overwhelming, and often double standard feelings of pressure, guilt, shame, and more, that were put on me for seeing any of my partners or friends while I was still living with my spouse and their metamour.

 Where once I felt trapped, now I feel free.